shreenidhi11/CodeBuddy/README.md

 # CodeBuddy - Personal Coding Tutor

 ## Project Description
-CodeBuddy is a web-based personal coding tutor designed to assist students in understanding and solving coding problems.
+CodeBuddy is a web-based personal coding tutor designed to assist students in building intuition and solving coding problems.
 It provides an engaging environment where users can paste a coding problem, discuss concepts with AI, and then proceed to code their solution in an integrated editor.

 ## 📸 Demo